madkins23/go-slog/internal/scoring/keeper/doc/default-sum-x.md

-The X-axis for the default scoring chart shows the score derived from verification warnings.
+The X-axis for the `Default` scoring chart shows the score derived from verification warnings.

-The generated warnings are weighted according to the table to the right which are applied to the warning levels for the generated warnings.
+The score is calculated using the score weights shown to the right which are applied to the warning levels during calculation.